 Well Placed Cameras Are Key

 Once you decide to get video cameras installed, you have to place them strategically.
 Surveillance can help several aspects of your business’s security.
 Here are three spots you should definitely place a camera:

 - Cash registers: Placing cameras above registers allows the business to keep an eye on every transaction that takes place.
 Aside from employee theft, video surveillance at the registers deters robbery from outside threats as well.

 - Inventory rooms should be outfitted with cameras to be sure employees aren’t stealing products.

 - Clocking in/out points within the business should be surveilled to prevent timesheet fraud and give managers proof when they have to tell an employee they have been consistently tardy.

-Those are just a few starting points, doorways and the sales floor are smart spots as well.
-Video surveillance is well worth the cost through preventing loss and providing necessary evidence to recoup on losses.
+These are just a few starting points, doorways and the sales floor are smart spots as well.
+Video surveillance is well worth the cost because you can prevent loss and providing necessary evidence to recoup on losses.
 If you want to keep your business and your business’s financials safe, consider video surveillance.

-Is it Time to Upgrade Your Video Surveillance?
+Is it Time to Upgrade Your Video Camera Surveillance System?
 Contact Us Today to Learn More and Get a Free Estimate!

-If it’s time for you to upgrade your security system, contact Smartshield Solutions at (866) 891-9183 or email us at email@example.com.
+If it’s time for you to upgrade your security system, contact Smartshield Solutions at (866) 891-9183 or email us at firstname.lastname@example.org.
+You can also chat with us directly on our home page.
 Our trained personnel will take the time to answer your questions and help you choose the best security system for you and your business.